 This information is for a man born before 6 April 1951 or a woman born before 6 April 1953.

-You won’t get the additional State Pension if you reached State Pension age on or after 6 April 2016.
+You will not get the Additional State Pension if you reached State Pension age on or after 6 April 2016.
 You’ll get the new State Pension.
-You may still be able to inherit additional State Pension from your partner.

 You reached State Pension age before 6 April 2016

-The additional State Pension is made up of two schemes.
+The Additional State Pension is made up of three schemes.

 |2002 to 2016||State Second Pension||You were employed or claiming certain benefits|